Werewolves Within (film): Plot

+Forest ranger Finn Wheeler is assigned to Beaverfield, a small town where the residents are divided over a pipeline proposed by natural gas businessman Sam Parker.
+Upon arriving, Finn seeks a room from Jeanine Sherman, owner of the motel/hunting lodge at the social center of village life; Jeanine is politely dismissing Parker's assurances of the pipeline's benefits and happy to meet Finn.
+Upon getting a room, Finn befriends perky mail carrier Cecily Moore, who lives free at the lodge in exchange for odd jobs.
+She hands him his mail: a complaint by Dr. Ellis that Emerson Flint is engaged in commercial trapping.

+Cecily offers to lead him to his first "case" while she makes her rounds and offers gossip, beginning with the sad story that Jeanine's husband Dave ran off with another woman to Belize.
+Finn meets the few who live in town: campy lovers Devon and Joaquim Wolfson, whom Cecily describes as an ex-city, nature-loving, millionaire power couple; blue-collar workers Gwen and Marcus, who expect to make money from the pipeline; conservative conspiracy theorist Trisha Anderson and her unfaithful husband Pete, who had a fling with Gwen and constantly hits on Cecily; and reclusive Emerson Flint, who threatens to shoot Finn for trespassing and seems to hold sovereign citizen views.

-Forest ranger Finn Wheeler is assigned to cover Beaverfield, a small town where the residents are divided over a pipeline proposed by businessman Sam Parker.
-Upon arriving, Finn befriends mail carrier Cecily Moore while also meeting Trisha Anderson and her unfaithful husband Pete, wealthy couple Devon and Joaquim Wolfson, blue collar workers Gwen and Marcus, and isolationist Emerson Flint.
-That night, a blizzard knocks out all power in Beaverfield, forcing the residents to take refuge in a lodge owned by Jeanine Sherman.
-The power outage occurs right before Trisha's dog is killed by an unknown assailant, which increases tensions in the town.
+Their tasks done, Cecily brings Finn to a rec lounge, The Axe Den, where she dances to jukebox songs and chats him up.
+Finn reciprocates, but stops before kissing her to take a call from his ex-girlfriend Charlotte, and Cecily leaves in disgust.
+That night, a blizzard knocks out all power in Beaverfield, forcing the residents to take refuge in Sherman's lodge.
+The power outage occurs right before Trisha's dog is killed by an unknown assailant, which increases tensions.
 Further conflict arises when Finn discovers that all of Beaverfield's generators were sabotaged and the body of Jeanine's missing husband Dave is underneath the lodge's porch.

-The residents attempt to barricade themselves in the lodge for safety, but Pete has his hand bitten off by the same unknown assailant.
-Environmentalist Dr. Jane Ellis, an opponent of the pipeline, concludes that the assailant is a werewolf who is one of the lodge's current inhabitants.
+The well-armed residents barricade themselves in the lodge for safety, but Pete is yanked out of bed and has his hand bitten off by the same unknown assailant.
+Zoologist Dr. Jane Ellis, an opponent of the pipeline, concludes that the assailant is a werewolf who is one of the lodge's current inhabitants.
 After announcing her findings, Dr. Ellis dies in front of Parker under ambiguous circumstances; Parker claims she committed suicide.